Accounting (BS)

 Total Semester Hours12

-Master of Science Accounting 4+1 program for BS and BA accounting students
+Master of Science Accounting 4+1 Program for BS Accounting students

 The 4+1 Accounting program will help students prepare for a challenging and rewarding career as an accounting professional practicing public accountancy, working in diverse business industries, or providing specialized services for nonprofits and governmental entities.
 Also, this program will be helpful in meeting some of the educational requirements needed to become a Certified Public Accountant.
 During the student’s senior year in the undergraduate accounting program, students will begin taking graduate accounting courses, which will count toward both degrees, thereby, providing an accelerated path to completion.